 Where is Steve Stone now?

-Despite missing large chunks of playing time over the years he still managed over 350 first team appearances for four different clubs as well as winning nine caps for England.
+Despite missing large chunks of playing time over the years he still managed over 350 first team appearances for Nottingham Forest, Portsmouth, Aston Villa and Leeds.

-When Alan Pardew joined the club as their new manager in December 2010, he immediately set about shaping his backroom staff and promoted Stone to first-team coach.
+When Alan Pardew joined the club as their new manager in December 2010, he immediately set about shaping his backroom staff and promoted him to first-team coach.

 When Pardew left Newcastle United in December 2014, Stone took charge of the club with John Carver for the remaining 20 games of the 2014-15 season.

-Newcastle United only managed three wins from these 20 games and left it to the last game of the season before ensuring survival and Carver and Stone were sacked by the club in June 2015.
+Unfortunately the Magpies only managed three wins from these 20 games and left it to the last game of the season before ensuring survival resulting in the pair getting the sack in June 2015.

 Steve Stone: Premier League Statistics